Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

     2. To identify employees who are eligible to participate in a mentorship program

 ## Project Scope
 This analysis evaluated large datasets from various CSV files containing information about departments, department managers, employees, employees associated to different departments, employee titles, and salaries.
-An Entity Relationship Diagram (ERD) was initially created to create the conceptual, logical and physical database schema.
+The Entity Relationship Diagrams(ERD)mwas initially created to map out the primary and foreing keys and assign data types.

 The analysis involved creating database tables and queries to retrieve various information from the imported CSV files about:
+    create six tables, one for each CSV file.
+During the creation, we'll even map out the primary and foreign keys and assign data types.

     * The number of employees by their most recent job titles who are approaching retirement
     * The number of titles filled by employees who are retiring